alistermarc/Agentic-Workflow-for-Electronics-Data-Extraction/README.md

-# 🧠 Agentic Workflow for Electronics Data Extraction
+# 🧠 Automated Workflow for Electronics Data Extraction

 This project implements a robust agentic workflow for extracting structured information (e.g., MPNs, descriptions, packaging, markings) from unstructured electronics datasheets (PDFs).
 It uses a combination of OCR, markdown conversion, chunking, and LLM-driven parsing in a graph-based pipeline.